How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Because most people transition as adults, they very likely have an online presence that presents them with the gender they were assigned at birth.
 As a result, those who fear being blackmailed or involuntarily outed will often choose to remove their previous identity from the web.

-Similarly, Yahel, who’s a trans man, first came out in an online forum he worked for, and was immediately met with harassment: "They started opening topics about me saying I'm a girl and that I have a mental illness; they used 'she' pronouns."
+Similarly, Yahel, a trans man, first came out in an online forum he worked for, and was immediately met with harassment: "They started opening topics about me saying I'm a girl and that I have a mental illness; they used 'she' pronouns."

 Fortunately, because he was a staff member, he could block the offending users.

-How to Reinvent Your Online Identity
+How to Reinvent Your Online Presence

 If you don't want to take these steps because you'll lose your online following or contact list, you could just update your current accounts.

 Fortunately, with greater trans visibility, more and more people are open about and proud of their journey.
-Alex is a trans woman, who found it was easy to come out online.
+Alex is a trans woman who found it was easy to come out online.
 According to her, “Changing my identity online was very simple for me mainly because I already surrounded myself with supportive people.
 So, like, when I did change everything, everyone was already on board.”

 The decision about how open to be online is deeply personal, and no one should be pressured to reveal more or less than they feel comfortable with.
 You should decide what’s best for you.